jacebenson/jace.pro/content/post/2019-05-10-k19-review/index.md

 ### BRE1340 - A city in the cloud: How Minneapolis is driving digital transformation on the Now Platform

-I lived in Minnneapolis and know the speaker and some of the developers who did a lot of the work featured in this talk.
+I lived in Minneapolis and know the speaker and some of the developers who did a lot of the work featured in this talk.

 I just have this to say about the talk.
 Gina F. did a great job!
 I loved